-19. The work of our national In this session we will receive and consider a report of the work of representative body: receipt our national representative body, Meeting for Sufferings, which acts of annual report from Meeting on our behalf between Yearly Meetings.
-Its report includes work on for Sufferings anti-racism, sustainability and assisted dying.
-The written report can 5 be found at Appendix E.
+In this session we will receive and consider a report of the work of our national representative body, Meeting for Sufferings, which acts on our behalf between Yearly Meetings.
+Its report includes work on anti-racism, sustainability and assisted dying.
+The written report can be found at Appendix E.

-Monday 30 May, 14:00-16:00: Yearly Meeting Session 7 - Our all-age community, Closing session
+Monday 30 May, 14:00-16:00: Yearly Meeting Session 7 - Our all-age community, Closing session an all-age community and hear minutes from the Youth, Children & Families programmes, and the Junior Yearly Meeting Epistle.
+The session will conclude with worship for all ages.